eBay Listings: How To Reach The Top Of Search Results

 - False or misleading information

-Brand names other than the specific brand name used by the company that produced the item.
-This is keyword spamming and isn’t allowed on eBay.
+However bear in mind that keyword spamming isn’t allowed on eBay.
+For example, brand names other than the specific brand name used by the company that produced the item.
 These types of listings will be ended and the insertion fee for the listing automatically credited.

 We recommend using eBay’s search suggestions to find out what buyers are searching for.
 For example, start typing in “xbox one controller” as per the below image. eBay will show you the most frequently searched related terms.
 You can then use the same exact words, in the same exact order, to begin your title building.